 When applying for a student visa, the main applicant can include family members (partners and children) in the application.
 Once the visa is approved, the whole family can migrate together to Australia.

-Alternatively, you can apply for a subsequent entrant visa.
+Alternatively, if your family members are joining you after you start university, you can apply for a subsequent entrant visa.
 Some families make the decision for the main applicant to migrate first and organise the basics, eg, finding a place to live, securing work, selecting schools for the children etc. The family can follow afterwards on subsequent entrant visas.

 What needs to be considered is the “one fails all fail” rule.
 For most visas, applicants need to prove that they are of good character and good health, including dependants.
 Should one family member fail the character or medical tests, all other family members will be refused as well.